Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 1. Run the requirements.txt to install the needed dependencies via **pip install -r ./requirements.txt**
 2. Rename the file **.sample_env** as **.env**
 3. Replace the following values in your **.env** file as such:
-   - **HOST:** Replace this with your Azure AI Service's Content Understanding endpoint
+   - **HOST:** Replace this with your Azure AI Service's Content Understanding endpoint.
+Be sure to remove the "/" at the end.
        - Ex: "https://aainatest422.services.ai.azure.com"
    - **SUBSCRIPTION_KEY:** Replace this with your name or alias, is used to identify who called the API request
        - Ex: "vannanaaina"